Poll tax: 14th century

-The Hilary Parliament, held between January and March 1377, levied a poll tax in 1377 to finance the war against France at the request of John of Gaunt who, since King Edward III was mortally sick, was the de facto head of government at the time.
-This tax covered almost 60% of the population, far more than lay subsidies had earlier.
-It was levied two more times, in 1379 and 1381.
-Each time the taxation basis was slightly different.
-In 1377, every lay person over the age of 14 years who was not a beggar had to pay a groat (4d) to the Crown.
-By 1379 that had been graded by social class, with the lower age limit changed to 16, and to 15 two years later.
-The levy of 1381 operated under a combination of both flat rate and graduated assessments.
-The minimum amount payable was set at 4d, however tax collectors had to account for a 12d a head mean assessment.
-Payments were therefore variable; the poorest would theoretically pay the lowest rate, with the deficit being met by a higher payment from those able to afford it.
-The 1381 tax has been credited as one of the main reasons behind the Peasants' Revolt in that year, due in part to attempts to restore feudal conditions in rural areas.
+In 1376 Britain had been fighting the Hundred Years War against France for about fifty years, and it was increasingly difficult to finance the war.
+In 1377 the Bad Parliament first levied a poll tax at the request of John of Gaunt the de facto head of government at the time.
+The tax covered a far greater share of the population than previous taxes.
+It was levied again in 1379 on a basis graded by social class.
+Finally in 1381 it was a combination of both flat rate and graduated assessments.
+The minimum amount payable was set at 4d, however tax collectors had to account for a 12d a head mean assessment. and has been credited as one of the main reasons behind the Peasants' Revolt in that year.

 17th century

 The poll tax was resurrected during the 17th century, usually related to a military emergency.
 It was imposed by Charles I in 1641 to finance the raising of the army against the Scottish and Irish uprisings.
-With the Restoration of Charles II in 1660, the Convention Parliament of 1660 instituted a poll tax to finance the disbanding of the New Model Army (pay arrears, etc.) (12 Charles II c.9).
+With the Restoration of Charles II in 1660, the Convention Parliament of 1660 instituted a poll tax to finance the disbanding of the New Model Army (pay arrears, etc.) through the Poll Tax Act 1660 (12 Cha.
+2. c.
+9), as amended by the Poll Tax (Amendment) Act 1660 (12 Cha.
+2. c.
+10) and the Poll Tax (Amendment No. 2) Act 1660 (12 Cha.
+2. c.
+28).
 The poll tax was assessed according to "rank", e.g. dukes paid £100, earls £60, knights £20, esquires £10.
-Eldest sons paid 2/3rds of their father's rank, widows paid a third of their late husband's rank.
+Eldest sons paid two-thirds of their father's rank, widows paid a third of their late husband's rank.
 The members of the livery companies paid according to company's rank (e.g. masters of first-tier guilds like the Mercers paid £10, whereas masters of fifth-tier guilds, like the Clerks, paid 5 shillings).
 Professionals also paid differing rates, e.g. physicians (£10), judges (£20), advocates (£5), attorneys (£3), and so on.
 Anyone with property (land, etc.) paid 40 shillings per £100 earned, anyone over the age of 16 and unmarried paid twelvepence and everyone else over 16 paid sixpence.